London Bielicke

 headshot.png

-I am a second-year Computer Science PhD student at UCLA, advised by Dr. Eunice Jun, where I currently design tools for scientists to reason about data.
-My research interests lie at the intersection of human-computer interaction, programming languages, and causal inference.
-Broadly, I’m enthusiastic about developing abstractions that empower people to reason about and make decisions under uncertainty.
+I’m a second-year Computer Science PhD student at UCLA, advised by Prof. Eunice Jun.
+My research interests lie at the intersection of human-computer interaction, programming languages, and causal inference, with a focus on designing tools and languages for scientists to reason about experiments.
+Broadly, I’m motivated by developing abstractions that empower people to make decisions under uncertainty.